apache/spark/docs/streaming-kafka-0-10-integration.md

 The Spark Streaming integration for Kafka 0.10 provides simple parallelism, 1:1 correspondence between Kafka partitions and Spark partitions, and access to offsets and metadata.
 However, because the newer integration uses the [new Kafka consumer API](https://kafka.apache.org/documentation.html#newconsumerapi) instead of the simple API, there are notable differences in usage.
-This version of the integration is marked as experimental, so the API is potentially subject to change.

 ### Linking
 For Scala/Java applications using SBT/Maven project definitions, link your streaming application with the following artifact (see [Linking section](streaming-programming-guide.html#linking) in the main programming guide for further information).